opensoldat/launcher/README.md

 npm run lint
 ```

-This project is meant to be used together with Soldat binaries.
-By default, the launcher will expect to find a directory called "soldat" at the root of this project.
-It should contain all files that Soldat needs to operate (binaries for both server and client, dynamic libraries, soldat.smod file and font for the client).
-When making a release build (with ```npm run make```), this "soldat" directory will be copied to Electron's resources folder.
-If you want, you can customize the path to Soldat by editing src/api/soldat/paths.ts file.
+This project is meant to be used together with OpenSoldat binaries.
+By default, the launcher will expect to find a directory called `opensoldat` at the root of this project.
+It should contain all files that OpenSoldat needs to operate (binaries for both server and client, dynamic libraries, soldat.smod file and font for the client).
+When making a release build (with ```npm run make```), this `opensoldat` directory will be copied to Electron's resources folder.

 When running the app with ```npm start```, you can type ```rs``` in the same terminal to quickly restart it.

 ## License
 The launcher is licensed under [MIT](./LICENSE) license.

-Files in the "assets" directory were taken from [Soldat's base repository](https://github.com/Soldat/base) and are licensed under [CC BY 4.0](https://github.com/Soldat/base/blob/master/LICENSE.md).
+Files in the `assets` directory were taken from [OpenSoldat's base repository](https://github.com/opensoldat/base) and are licensed under [CC BY 4.0](https://github.com/opensoldat/base/blob/master/LICENSE.txt).
 Their original author is Michał Marcinkowski.
 No changes were made to the files.

-## Support me
-If you like this project and would like to support me, please consider donating.
-You can do so with [PayPal](https://paypal.me/janrozanski).